Daniel

 See full story

-Daniel grew up around firearms and describes being able to go on your first hunt as a rite of passage.
+Daniel grew up around firearms and remembers going on his first hunting trip as a rite of passage.
 “We used to hunt a lot on the river, on the bayou and stuff.
 I think my first firearm that I had had to be a 410 shotgun for deer hunting, and sometimes we’d hunt wild boar and rabbit for food on the table.”
-His grandfathers and uncles taught him how to safely maintain and handle firearms.
+His grandfather and uncles taught him how to safely maintain and handle firearms.
 “We were taught how to clean them and take care of them, and keep them away from other kids and everything, be responsible.”
-He felt a deep connection to his family through these early experiences, sharing “the Winchester that was handed to me was handed down through five generations.”
+He felt a deep connection to his family through these early experiences, sharing that “the Winchester that was handed to me was handed down through five generations.”

-Daniel built on the skills and knowledge he learned from his family when he joined the Marine Corps and shared that he “advanced a lot after going through boot camp” and honing his firearm skills.
-After transitioning back to civilian life, Daniel sustained a bullet wound injury while protecting a friend.
+Daniel honed his firearm skills while serving in the Marine Corps, sharing that he “advanced a lot after going through boot camp."
+After transitioning back to civilian life, Daniel sustained a firearm injury while trying to protect a friend.
 “I was injured because of protecting a friend of mine from a really violent person.”
-As a result, Daniel experienced both physical and emotional challenges.
+As a result, Daniel has experienced both physical and emotional challenges.